THIS OLD HOUSE

 Leverett Parmelee

 This house is presumed to have been owned by Leverett Parmelee and built by William Weld.
-Its unusually broad front displays the characteristics of the Greek Revival style--cornice with returns, rectangular window in the gable, doorway with pilasters and entablature trimmed with a row of dentils--is typical of Weld's work.
-Leverett Parmelee (1793-1860; William, William, Joseph, Isaac, John, John) also lived at 254 Boston St. and sold that home to Col. John Burgis in 1829.
+Its unusually broad front displays the characteristics of the Greek Revival style -- cornice with returns, rectangular window in the gable, doorway with pilasters and entablature trimmed with a row of dentils -- is typical of Weld's work.
+Leverett Parmelee [1793-1860; William, William, Joseph, Isaac, John, John] also lived at 254 Boston St. and sold that home to Col. John Burgis in 1829.

 118 Whitfield St.

-Alexander Parmelee
+Andrew Parmelee

 84 Boston St.